 2. During the interim suspension, a student cannot access some College facilities or activities.
 The Dean of Students, their designee, or a Conduct Administrator determines the appropriate limitations.
 These limitations may include but are not limited to:

 3. The interim suspension does not replace the Hearing process.
 An Accused Student is entitled to the Hearing process while on interim suspension.

 - The Accused Student(s) or Complainant(s) may appeal a finding or sanction determined by the Student Conduct Hearing Panel or by the Student Hearing Officer.
+Students may not appeal decisions for which they have already accepted responsibility.
 Notice of intent to appeal must be provided to the Student Conduct Administrator within (3) days after the decision.
 The appeal is due to the Appeal Board within five (5) days after the decision.
 Appeals must be in writing and delivered to the Student Conduct Administrator or their designee.